 CURLEY TAYLOR and ZYDECO TROUBLE

-Curley Taylor was born and raised in Louisiana and has been around music all of his life.
-At the age of 16 Curley started playing drums in his father's band, Jude Taylor & His Burning Flames, which is deep in Louisiana Blues, Soul and Zydeco.
+Louisiana native Curley Taylor has been around music all of his life.
+Born into a musical family, drums were Curley's first instrument.
+Curley began his professional career at age 16 by playing drums in his father's band, Jude Taylor and the Burning Flames, a band deep in Louisiana Blues, Soul and Zydeco.